About Henrik's portfolio

 Henrik thinks it's well worth to spend time on typography, something he thinks influences the overall look and feel.
 As with the colors, he ended up choosing a simple but clear geometric sans serif font as primary font – Neutrif Studio.
 To add a bit of contrast and "techy" touch to the project, Roboto Mono was selected as secondary font.

 With all visuals in place, work began on high fidelity sketches, in search for something that just "feels right".
-Although not perfect, Henrik a the type of layout and expression he liked, thanks to those early rough sketches made in 2018.
+Although not perfect, Henrik had found a type of layout and expression he liked, thanks to those early rough sketches made in 2018.

 The level of detail grew as the number of sketches increased.
 At a point when Henrik felt he had what he looked for, the refinement phase came to an end.
 Every detail wasn't there, but the overall feel was, so some details had to be sort out during development.